Possession with Intent to Deliver Marijuana Defense Attorney

 Marijuana Delivery or Intent to Deliver Defense Attorney

-A frequent mistake many people make is going to court without a Marijuana Defense Attorney and think they will be given a break because the sale or transfer of marijuana is “no big deal” or a “petty offense.”
-Unfortunately, most people do not realize the serious penalties that they face and how aggressive the prosecutors and judges are who pursue these cases.
+A frequent mistake many people make is going to court without a Marijuana Defense Attorney and thinking they will be given a break because the sale or transfer of marijuana is “no big deal” or a “petty offense.”
+Unfortunately, most people do not realize the serious penalties they face and how aggressively prosecutors and judges pursue these cases.
 An aggressive, fearless criminal defense lawyer is your best hope of ensuring that your rights are protected and that everything possible is done to keep this type of offense off your criminal history.

 Penalties for Marijuana Sale or Possession with Intent to Deliver

 The sale or transfer of marijuana or Possession with Intent to Deliver Marijuana are felony offenses.
 The possible punishments vary based on the amount of marijuana involved.